davellaj/flashCardApp/README.md

 # Spaced Repetition
 ![alt text](http://res.cloudinary.com/coleman/image/upload/v1486049755/spacedRepititionLearning_nwyoit.png "Spaced Repetition Learning")

+## Design

+* Question Sets are downloaded to the client
+** potentially could be accessed later without internet connectivity ** Limits calls to server/backend
+* Client calls Server for Question Sets and is responsible for managing the Question Sets
+* Server is responsible for database management/queries and authentication only Design allows
+** multiple level users (eg. Level 1 is beginner, Level 2 is intermediate) ** multiple question sets with each level

 ## Getting started

 ### Setting up a project

 * Move into your projects directory: `cd ~/YOUR_PROJECTS_DIRECTORY`
-* Clone this repository: `git clone https://github.com/oampo/thinkful-full-stack-template YOUR_PROJECT_NAME`
+* Clone this repository: `git clone https://github.com/davellaj/flashCardApp YOUR_PROJECT_NAME`
 * Move into the project directory: `cd YOUR_PROJECT_NAME`
 * Install the dependencies: `npm install`
 * Create a new repo on GitHub: https://github.com/new